Chahinkapa Zoo: History

 In 1989, the Rodger Ehnstrom Nature Center was opened as the center of educational activity in the zoo.
 The zoo hired its first director in 1994, and was accredited by the Association of Zoos and Aquariums (AZA) in 1995.

 In April 1997, the zoo was flooded, but all animals were safely evacuated and the zoo reopened at the end of May.
 Subsequently, a levee was constructed to protect the North side of Walpeton (including the zoo) from 500 year flood levels.
 The zoo was renovated at this time with new exhibits, paths, and a petting zoo.

 Animals

 The zoo is home to more than 200 animals representing about 100 species.

-Primates at the zoo include orangutan, white-handed gibbon, black-handed spider monkey, black-and-white ruffed lemur, ring-tailed lemur, crowned lemur, and cottontop tamarin.
-Grazing mammals include Bactrian camels, plains zebras, southern white rhinos, llama, alpaca, American bison, Dall sheep, and elk.
-Other mammals include Bengal tigers, snow leopards, fossa, grizzly bear, cougar, bobcat, river otters, and red kangaroos.
+Primates at the zoo include orangutan, white-handed gibbon, black-handed spider monkey, and ring-tailed lemur.
+Grazing mammals include Bactrian camels, plains zebras, southern white rhinos, llama, alpaca, American bison, and elk.
+Other mammals include Bengal tigers, cheetahs, snow leopards, fossa, grizzly bear, cougar, bobcat, river otters, and red kangaroos.

 Birds at the zoo include bald eagle, red-tailed hawk, rough-legged hawk, turkey vulture, black vulture, great horned owl, eastern screech owl, peregrine falcon, Indian peafowl, pheasants, ducks, Australian black swans, and peafowl.